goooral/data_visualization_with_python/Core libraries overview.md

 - When you need fine-grained control over plot elements.
 - When you're making a guide on data visualization with Python and need to show all basic libraries - this is as basic as it gets.

-> **Tip** *If you choose to take a look at the code snippets in action, simply create a new [Jupyter notebook](http://colab.research.google.com/){:target="_blank"}, paste the code into the code cell on your screen and click the "play" button next to the cell.*
+> **Tip:** *If you choose to take a look at the code snippets in action, simply create a new [Jupyter notebook](http://colab.research.google.com/){:target="_blank"}, paste the code into the code cell on your screen and click the "play" button next to the cell.*

 ### Example:
 <!-- it's too abstract for casual user.
 Here should be an image, how this code is rendered -->